“When we designed the perfect apartments, we considered the well-being of our residents.”

 Exercise isn’t just good for the body, but also the mind; we often forget this.
 A 2011 meta-analysis broke down the psychological benefits of outdoor workouts.
 Compared to indoor workouts, outdoor workouts resulted in greater revitalization, increased energy, and more positive engagement, along with less depression, anger, confusion, and tension.

 That’s an attractive assumption to make, but even though physical activity is consistently higher in greener neighborhoods, adjusting for this only slightly attenuates the relationship between green space and health.
-It’s not just the physical activity.
+It’s not just physical activity.
 It’s not even mostly the physical activity.

 Green spaces reduce blood sugar.

-Diabetics who go on forest bathing trips enjoy lower blood sugar and improved HbA1c.
+People with diabetes who go on forest bathing trips enjoy lower blood sugar and improved HbA1c.
 And in Australians, living near green space was independently associated with a lower risk of type 2 diabetes.
 Not even controlling for demographics, income level, diet, activity level, culture, or health eliminated the link.

 Green spaces improve sleep.

-When you go camping, your sleep typically improves and instead of staying up past midnight, you might find yourself nodding off shortly after dark and waking up refreshed like never before.
-According to the conventional Primal explanation, the lack of artificial lighting is allowing your natural circadian rhythm to dictate your sleep habits.
+When you go camping, your sleep typically improves, and instead of staying up past midnight, you might find yourself nodding off shortly after dark and waking up refreshed like never before.
+According to the conventional Primal explanation, the lack of artificial lighting allows your natural circadian rhythm to dictate your sleep habits.
 That’s certainly a huge part of it, but what if the presence of green vegetation is also playing a role?
 A recent study found evidence of such an effect, with urban dwellers living near green spaces reporting healthier sleep habits.

 Green spaces make us more productive.

-Exposure to green space engages our involuntary attention, the kind of soft focus where we’re seeing, hearing, and smelling sensory data without devoting huge amounts of brain power to it.
+Exposure to green space engages our involuntary attention, the kind of soft-focus where we’re seeing, hearing, and smelling sensory data without devoting huge amounts of brainpower to it.
 This restores our voluntary attention, the kind of hard focus we require to concentrate on work-related tasks and be productive.
 Even brief exposure to pictures of nature scenes restores our attentional capacity – our ability to concentrate on a given task without deviating or becoming sidetracked.

-Green space is especially important for children.
+Green space is significant for children.

 Kids already know it.
-You set one down in a forest or park and they know exactly what to do.
+You set one down in a forest or park, and they know exactly what to do.
 They’re running, jumping, climbing trees, digging for bugs, getting dirty, collecting leaves, inventing games, and sporting the biggest smiles you’ll ever see.
 So that’s reason enough to give children ample and regular (daily) access to green space.
-But there are also proven, measurable physiological and mental benefits for them, including: increased test scores in “nature-smart” kids; enhanced learning when curriculum is nature-based; reduced impact of ADHD; enhancement of self-discipline and self-control; improved cognitive function and concentration; and stress amelioration in highly-stressed kids.
+But there are also proven, measurable physiological and mental benefits for them, including increased test scores in “nature-smart” kids; enhanced learning when a curriculum is nature-based; the reduced impact of ADHD; enhancement of self-discipline and self-control; improved cognitive function and concentration; and stress amelioration in highly-stressed kids.
 Kids with poor access to outdoor space are also more likely to have behavior problems.
 Powerful stuff, eh?